 According to Spanish, EU and WHO standards the public tap water is safe to drink.
 Unfortunatley it's difficult to improve the taste as only 1% of the tap water is used for drinking.
 Reducing the mineral and chlorine content that causes the bad taste requires huge investments.
 Furthermore the minerals like calcium, magnsium, potassium and bicarbonate are essential to human health and shouldn't be removed.
 There is no scientific evidence that bottled water is healthier than tap water.

 Malaga’s tap water which is of high quality comes from two sources.
 During most of the year it comes from reservoirs but in the summer and during droughts, this is complemented by desalinated water.
 Both sources provide safe drinking water, although desalinated water may taste more chlorinated than usual.

 The water is tested every day according to strict international water quality standards, and results are published by the local water company Emasa.
-See http://todosobreelagua.com for more information about how to read the water quality report.
+Find more information about how to read the water quality report here.

-Generally the water fountains in Malaga offer high quality drinking water.
+Generally the water fountains in Malaga offer drinkable drinking water.
 The government is obliged to inform citizens if the water is not drinkable.
 Fill up your own bottle.
-This is an environmentally friendly alternative and it’s free!
+This is an environmentally friendly alternative and it's free!

-The local Ayuntamiento (Town Hall) frequently reminds us that all the municipal water is drinking water, and says that it costs them so much to dispose/recycle plastic bottles that they would prefer us to drink tap water.
+The local Ayuntamiento (Town Hall) frequently reminds us that all the municipal water is drinking water, and says that it costs them too much to dispose/recycle plastic bottles.
+Therefore they would prefer us to drink tap water.